1850 Norwegian parliamentary election

 Parliamentary elections were held in Norway in 1850.
 As political parties were not officially established until 1884, all those elected were independents.
 The number of seats in the Storting was increased from 105 to 106.
-Voter turnout was 50.3%, although only 5.2% of the country's population was eligible to vote.
+Voter turnout was 50%, although only 5% of the country's population was eligible to vote.

 Results

+Of the 106 seats, 45 were won by civil servants, 35 by farmers, sheriffs, church singers and teachers, and 19 by people with other professions.